-For example, Nike has over one million pages indexed on Google and they rank for nearly 400k keywords.
+For example, Nike has over one billion pages indexed on Google and they rank for nearly 400,000 keywords.

 For a large website like Nike’s, traditional SEO best practices won’t work.
-They’ll need to be adapted to fit an enterprise site with over a million pages.
+They’ll need to be adapted to fit a complex and massive site with over a million pages.

-But when it works, successful Enterprise SEO takes your brand ahead of the competition and improves the online perception of your company.
-Not only that, but when working with an agency, you can effectively show the result of investment in SEO services.
+When it works, enterprise SEO takes your brand ahead of the competition and improves the online perception of your company.
+Not only that, but when working with an agency, you can effectively see the result of investment in SEO services.
 Since your contract will have a fixed cost, attributing revenue growth as a result of organic search conversions can make it easy to calculate the ROI of SEO.

-For example, an ecommerce enterprise site was suffering from a plethora of technical SEO issues including 404 errors, no-index pages, duplicate content and broken internal links.
-They also suspected that they were hit by a core algorithm update.
+For example, an eCommerce enterprise site was suffering from a plethora of technical SEO issues including 404 errors, no-index pages, duplicate content and broken internal links.
+They also suspected that they were negatively impacted by an update to Google’s core algorithm.

-Working with iPullRank, their team was able to fix all SEO issues which resulted in a 34% increase in Organic Traffic revenue year over year driven by a 24% net increase in transactions year over year.
+Their team was able to fix all of their SEO issues with help from iPullRank, resulting in a 34% increase in organic traffic revenue year over year driven by a 24% net increase in transactions year over year.
 This ultimately resulted in an increase in incremental revenue year over year of $24.8 M+.

 A well-designed SEO strategy for enterprise sites ensures that your website serves high-quality content that satisfies search intent while providing an excellent user experience.